ordepdev/ordepdev.github.io/_posts/2017-12-26-test-driven-developers.md

 don't run the test suite because of the length of time they may take.
 If we are working against a deadline, naturally, people will start cutting corners.
 And by cutting corners, it means releasing without running the test suite.
-One viable solution is to split the test suite in two or more profiles.
+One viable solution is to split the test suite into two or more profiles.
 I tend to write both unit (fast) and integration (slow) tests.
 I want to run the unit tests when I'm writing code, and if the feedback is immediate, I'll start to develop a reliable relationship with my test suite.